shah314/clique/README.md

 <b>Cite this code:</b>
 <pre>
 @misc{shah2014gclique,
-  title={Genetic Algorithm for the Maximum Clique Problem}, author={Shah, Shalin}, year={2014}
+  title={GCLIQUE: A Genetic Algorithm for the Maximum Clique Problem in Java}, author={Shah, Shalin}, year={2014}
 }